“Attachments Disabled for” ChatGPT: What It Means + Fixes That Work (and a No-Upload Video→Text Workflow)

 Related posts

-“Add Files” Button Unavailable in ChatGPT: Causes, Fixes, and a No-Upload Workflow (2026)
+“Add Files” Button Unavailable in ChatGPT: Causes, Fixes (Step-by-Step) + No‑Upload Workarounds

 Video To Text AI